 The first step to improving our beep test score through improved breathing is to understand the process as we’ve just discussed.
 Understanding that an increased rate of breathing is normal and that it is the body’s way of coping should give us some reassurance that nothing is ‘wrong’, it’s normal.

 Secondly, when we know that it’s the body’s way of coping and that it’s normal we tend not to panic as much because logically we understand the process and we’re expecting it.
-We appreciate that in order to continue further with the beep test the body needs to and should being increasing the breathing rate.
+We appreciate that in order to continue further with the beep test the body needs to and should be increasing the breathing rate.

-The third step is to try to maintain a smooth and rhythmical breathing pattern through out the entire test rather than just when the intensity starts to climb.
+The third step is to try to maintain a smooth and rhythmical breathing pattern throughout the entire test rather than just when the intensity starts to climb.
 Start breathing in a slow controlled manner from the first beep!

 A common misconception is that we should breathe in through the nose and out through the mouth.
-Try that for yourself the next time you’re in the middle of high intensity training like the beep test.
+Try that for yourself the next time you’re in the middle of high-intensity training like the beep test.